 There Are Many Types Of Bread – Which Ones Are The Healthiest?

-While bread may have received some bad press over the recent years, there are many types of bread which can be included as a part of a healthy diet.
-Generally low in fat and a great source of fibre, bread tastes great and fills you up quickly to stop you snacking on other ‘naughtier’ foods.
+While bread may have received some bad press over the recent years, there are many that can be included as a part of a healthy diet.
+Generally low in fat and a great source of fibre, tastes great and fills you up quickly to stop you snacking on other ‘naughtier’ foods.

 Whole Grain Bread

 In addition to the wheat flour, whole grain bread contains the nutritional benefits of the whole grains they contain.
 Not all whole grains are a good source of fibre, so be sure to check the label for the exact nutritional content

 Unless you have Celiac disease or have a known gluten intolerance, there is really no need to avoid eating gluten, so take a look at other types of bread.
 Gluten free diets are sometimes associated with weight loss, however this is more likely attributed to improved diet quality (increased fresh produce and decreased processed food) rather than the ‘elimination’ of gluten itself.
 While gluten free alternatives are available for those who need it, be aware that gluten free breads may be made from corn starch or rice starch which have a naturally higher glycaemic index (GI) and a low fibre content.

 Rather than traditional ‘wheat’ flour, there are now many other flour options.
 Educate yourself on the different nutritional qualities of the different types of flour to find the one that best suits your need.
 For example, oat flour and chickpea flour tend to have a high nutritional value and flours such as tapioca flour are basically pure starch.